-The Landsat 8 satellite was launched by NASA in 2013 to snap photos of Earth in higher detail than were possible before.
+The Landsat 8 satellite was launched by NASA in 2013 to snap photos of Earth in higher detail than was possible before.
 This is an open project, so you can dig through all the data if you want.
-Today, we get to enjoy the benefits Landsat 8 in a more convenient way.
+Today, we get to enjoy the benefits of Landsat 8 in a more convenient way.
 Google has rolled out improved worldwide satellite imagery in Google Earth and Maps using the data acquired by this satellite.
 Read More

 Google Earth debuted way back in 2005, long before Android existed in any meaningful way.
 It was a borderline magical experience at the time—you could just open a program and see the entire planet from orbit.
 Google Earth might be old news now, but Google is celebrating the anniversary with a new discovery feature.
 It's only on the desktop right now, but "Voyager" shows you the best things available in Google Earth.

 Google is rolling out a big update to the Google Earth app, and as usual it's a staged deployment.
 Never fear, we are here with an APK download.
 In this new version (8.0) you'll find better 3D images, cleaner maps, KML import, and more.

 Google hasn't updated the changelog on the Play Store yet, but there's a whole blog post about Google Earth v8.0.
 The gist of it is that 3D images will look much better now with the new rendering engine.
 Roads will also get nicer labels and updated data at the same time as Google Maps going forward.
 Read More

 Google Maps is practical, but Google Earth is kind of the show off side of Google's mapping project.
 You can explore satellite imagery from all over the world and check out detailed 3D photos of many areas.
 Now there's even more to see in Google Earth with the addition of your geocoded Google+ photos.